anytizer/ocunit/README.md

 # Configuration

-* Edit `bootstrap.php` file for pointing to the location of your opencart.
+* Edit [bootstrap.php](bootstrap.php) file for pointing to the location of your opencart.
 * Edit `$searches_in_html_pages` for your products in various pages.
 * Edit your store-wide [business rules](library/class.BusinessRules.inc.php).
+* OpenCart database configurations, URLs and system paths will be auto loaded.

 # Test Execution